greenchyz/Linux-Cheat-Sheet/README.md

 sed - Stream editor.
 Can perform more sophisticated text translations than tr.

-awk - An entire programming language designed for constructing filters.
-Extremely powerful.
+awk - An entire programming language designed for constructing filters

-od - dump files in octal hex and binary

-xxd - hex editor

-dd - data duplication tool:
-  dd if=/dev/sdb file of=/dev/device bs=512 status=progress
-  -bs Block size
-  -status=progress Shows the progress
+tee - Tee redirects standard input to both standard output and one or more files:

+tr - tr finds-and-replaces one string with another:

+wc - wc counts characters, lines, and words:

 glances - monitoring of system resources similar too top/htop

-cryptsetup - setting up of encrypted drives using luks(scripts to encrypt and decrypt a drive in scripts):
- -t Sets the type of encryption to be set

-alias - sets the commands to be aliased to something else: alias la='ls -la'